Princeadxisrael/Agave-Benchmarking-Solana-Core/README.md

 - To document and compare benchmark results over different configurations.

-- To provide statistical insights into throughput, latency, and resource utilization.
+- To provide statistical insights into throughput, latency, and resource utilization of transactions packets through the Solana-core.

 - To maintain reproducibility of experiments.